QuestCraftPlusPlus/QuestCraft/README.md

 - ### **Roomscale Minecraft VR!**
 - ### **~~Quest and~~ Quest 2 Native!**
 - ### **Full Multiplayer in VR!**
-- ### **Immersive Controls through Vivecraft, Like Punching Blocks!**
+- ### **Immersive Controls through Vivecraft!**
 - ### **Supports 1.19.4, 1.19.3, 1.19.2, and 1.18.2!**
-- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, and use Mod Manager, a tool to download and install supported mods right from your Quest!!**
+- ### **Includes a Unity and Pojlib-built *launcher* that allows you to start QuestCraft, switch between versions and renderers, and use Mod Manager, a tool to download and install supported mods right from your Quest!**
 **Quest 1 Support is no longer available.
-You will need to use a QuestCraft version older than 4.0. (like 3.1.1)**
+You will need to use a QuestCraft version older than 4.0.0 (like [3.1.1](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/tag/3.1.1))**

 # Installation Instructions